simplex-chat/simplex-chat/docs/rfcs/2022-12-12-disappearing-messages.md

 - when chat item is deleted locally, either by user or via "delete for everyone" feature, kill thread and remove from map

-- when MsgContent chat item is created or marked read, add thread to disappearingItems based on chat preference
+- when MsgContent chat item is sent or marked read, add thread to disappearingItems based on chat preference

 - UI shows timer based on chat item's createdAt date and deleteAt date